sbatch, squeue, scancel, sacct, and sinfo) that you’ll use throughout the rest of the tutorial series to run real training workloads on SUNK.

 |---|---|

-#SBATCH --job-name= | Sets the name of the job; useful for locating it in status reports later |
+#SBATCH --job-name= | Sets the name of the job.
+Useful for locating it in status reports later |

-#SBATCH --output= | Specifies the output file for standard output; you can use a full path, or one relative to the submission directory |
+#SBATCH --output= | Specifies the output file for standard output.
+You can use a full path, or one relative to the submission directory |

 #SBATCH --error= | Specifies the output file for standard error |

-#SBATCH --time= | Sets the time limit for the job; in the example above, 1 hour.
+#SBATCH --time= | Sets the time limit for the job.
+In the preceding example, 1 hour.
 If the job is still running after the specified duration, the job is stopped |

-#SBATCH --nodes= | How many nodes the job should request; in the example above, 1 node |
+#SBATCH --nodes= | How many nodes the job should request.
+In the preceding example, 1 node |

-#SBATCH --ntasks-per-node= | How many tasks per node this job should request; in the example above, 1 task per node |
+#SBATCH --ntasks-per-node= | How many tasks per node this job should request.
+In the preceding example, 1 task per node |

-#SBATCH --gres=gpu: | How many GPUs this task should request; in the example above, 1 GPU |
+#SBATCH --gres=gpu: | How many GPUs this task should request.
+In the preceding example, 1 GPU |

 Submit the job